 And IF they do get some water, they typically drink just a little bit, a couple of “gulps” or “sips” … just enough to wet their mouth, but NOT to hydrate their body.

 Can You Get Water From Food?

-Which brings up the other issue that some “experts” will say how you can get your water from the foods you eat and other beverages.
+This brings up the other issue that some “experts” will say about how you can get your water from the foods you eat and other beverages.

 But that’s not how the body works.

 Don’t think for a second that the water in your protein (meat, chicken, fish, eggs) or your favorite beverage (coffee, tea, soda, juice, alcohol) is going to do or replace… what clean, purified water will do for your body and health.

 ALL animals drink water, every single day IF they have access to it.

 And their diets are healthier than ours because they typically DO have a lot more plants, vegetables, and fruits, which contain more water.

 They also don’t have any other kind of “beverage” – like energy drinks or coffee or soda or alcohol — which are all acidic, full of chemicals, and cause dehydration.

 You don’t need to be a doctor to understand this and I’m sure you can agree with this – it just makes logical sense!